schaui6/geek_out/js-notes/javascript-notes.md

 # Avoid 'with'
 * Avoid using with statements.
 * Use short variable names for repeated access to an object.
 * Explicitly bind local variables to object properties instead of implicitly binding them with a 'with' statement.

+# Get Comfortable with Closures
+* Functions can refer to variables defined in outer scopes.
+* Closures can outlive the function that creates them.
+* Closures internally store references to their outer variables, and can both read and update their stored variables.